 If you’re like me, kitchen storage is a precious commodity; I hate clutter and useless gadgets taking up unnecessary space.
 Any potential entrant into this hallowed space really has to tick multiple boxes.
 Is it easy to store, is it easy to clean, how practical is it?
 I’ve been known to agonize for days, hours and weeks over welcoming a new item into the fold.

 In the case of this OXO spriralizer, it checks all the boxes and more.
 Its petite size makes it easy to store in even a small drawer; compared to some of the huge tabletop devices I’ve seen, I love the compact nature of this tool.
 It’s also entirely dishwasher safe too, though you’ll probably need to give it a rinse after use before popping it in.
 Just to remove some of the debris that builds around the blades from use.

 The mechanism for spiralizing is relatively simple, though the attached info booklet is pretty useless in explaining it.
-I had to glance at the package and images on Amazon to get a feel for how it worked.
+I had to glance at the package and images on Amazon (affiliate link) to get a feel for how it worked.
 That only took about 30 seconds of course, it’s really quite simple.

 The OXO spiralizer is a two piece affair and you lodge your vegetable of choice between both.
 There’s the multiple pronged handle section that’s used to hold the veg in place; and then there’s the business end, the cutting blade that you twist the vegetable into, turning in a screw motion.
 From the other side of this you should get beautiful strands of spiralized veggie.